London: Three Day Itinerary For Families With Teens

 London: Day 1 Itinerary

 Our first full day’s itinerary was an opportunity to take in as much of the city as possible.
-Day one usually is the day most travelers are energetic, eager and ambitious, so knock out as much as you can on day 1, learn your surroundings and then as your energy fades, you can narrow down to your favorite spots and not feel like you missed too much.
+Day one usually is the day most travelers are energetic, eager, and ambitious, so knock out as much as you can on day 1, learn your surroundings, and then as your energy fades, you can narrow down to your favorite spots and not feel like you missed too much.

-London is a HUGE city so you’ll never see it all but this three day itinerary will give you a great glimpse into all London has to offer.
+London is a HUGE city, so you’ll never see it all, but this three-day itinerary will give you a great glimpse into all London has to offer.

-When traveling with teens, we like to start off with a breakfast that is familiar to them, so we can last a few hours before lunch.
+When traveling with teens, we like to start off with a breakfast that is familiar to them so we can last a few hours before lunch.
 English breakfasts are not what most Americans are used to, so we went for bagels @bbagelbakery.
-Sadly we showed up too late and they were all sold out so if you love bagels, these are rated the best in the city and have gluten free options so go early if you want to try them.
+Sadly, we showed up too late, and they were all sold out, so if you love bagels, these are rated the best in the city and have gluten-free options, so go early if you want to try them.

 Because skipping breakfast isn’t an option in our family, we ate at Bohme Cafe in Soho.
 It was a perfectly fine breakfast with lots of options and helped us start our day.
-It wasn’t crowded and the food was better than the service, it was just ok.
+It wasn’t crowded, and the food was better than the service; it was just ok.

 From there we headed over to Covent Garden—a busting area filled with shops, restaurants, local markets, boutiques, outdoor performers and more

 I am a Peloton fanatic, so a chance to see the Peloton London Studios was high on my list—I was hoping to book a live class!
 No such luck.
-At the time we were there, they were not open yet but they are now!
+At the time we were there, they were not open yet, but they are now!
 So if that’s on your radar, classes open 6 weeks in advance and fill up FAST!
-Set alarms for Monday at 12pm EST, buy your credits and act fast!
+Set alarms for Monday at 12pm EST, buy your credits, and act fast!
 I did get a glimpse of Bradley Rose before we moved on.
 IYKYK.

 Next stop Trafalgar Square—here we started our exploration of famous sights around London.
-There was a lot going on the week we were there, the end of the Queen’s Jubilee and Pride Month so there was a big concert in the square.
-It’s a hub of the city so you’ll immediately feel the energy of the area.
-This square is famous for it’s large fountain display and iconic lion statues.
+There was a lot going on the week we were there, the end of the Queen’s Jubilee and Pride Month, so there was a big concert in the square.
+It’s a hub of the city, so you’ll immediately feel the energy of the area.
+This square is famous for its large fountain display and iconic lion statues.

-Up to this point, a lot of ground has been covered but there still is so much more to see.
-If you have the energy and the legs, I’d recommend heading over to Westminster to set your eyes on Big Ben, Westminster Abbey and so on.
+Up to this point, a lot of ground has been covered, but there still is so much more to see.
+If you have the energy and the legs, I’d recommend heading over to Westminster to set your eyes on Big Ben, Westminster Abbey, and so on.
 If you need a little break, it’s a good time to jump on the Underground and save some steps.
-I suggest that because Westminster is crowded and if you are navigating it during peak times, you’ll need all the energy you’ve got!
+I suggest that because Westminster is crowded, and if you are navigating it during peak times, you’ll need all the energy you’ve got!

-We walked from Buckingham Palace to Westminster and we didn’t last long!
+We walked from Buckingham Palace to Westminster, and we didn’t last long!
 What you’ll see in this area:

 Big Ben—quite possibly one of the most famous landmarks in London and most certainly one of the most famous clock towers in the world.
-Sadly, Big Ben is still closed to the public due to an ongoing conservation project, depending on when you plan to travel, you could check the website for updated info.
+Sadly, Big Ben is still closed to the public due to an ongoing conservation project.
+Depending on when you plan to travel, you could check the website for updated info.

 Westminster Abbey—the architecture & history around London is incredible.
 Steeped in so much history.
-Entry and tours of Westminster Abbey are available but be sure to buy your tickets in advance.
+Entry and tours of Westminster Abbey are available, but be sure to buy your tickets in advance.
 It seems there is always a line.
-This church is of course famous for so many Royal events, can you imagine what the walls would say if they could talk?
+This church is, of course, famous for so many royal events.
+Can you imagine what the walls would say if they could talk?

 If you want to break from the crowds and get exclusive access and personalized attention and not be herded like animals in and out of buildings, consider a private tour from Context Travel.
-They are more expensive but you will truly get an immersive, memorable experience in this city filled with tradition, history and grandeur.
-If London has always been on your bucket list this might be a great option to get the most out of your visit.
+They are more expensive, but you will truly get an immersive, memorable experience in this city filled with tradition, history, and grandeur.
+If London has always been on your bucket list, this might be a great option to get the most out of your visit.

 Looking for lunch in London?